-As Dean of the College of Business at Concordia University Chicago, I have the opportunity to lead an emerging innovative and dynamic organization offering face-to-face and online, and academic degrees at the undergraduate and graduate levels.
-The College of Business, established in 2007, continues to honor the tradition of CUC's 150-year history, while seeking innovative ways to serve business students and the global business community.
+As Dean of the College of Business at Concordia University Chicago (CUC), I have the opportunity to lead an emerging innovative and dynamic organization offering face-to-face and online academic degrees at the undergraduate, master's and doctoral levels.
+The College of Business (COB), established in 2007, continues to honor the tradition of CUC's 150-year history of developing business leaders, while seeking innovative ways to serve business students and the global business community.
 Our focus on developing ethical leaders resonates with employers.
-Our faculty, full-time and part time serve as mentors and coaches to our students, and resources for our community.
-We believe our connection with our students is a lifetime one.
+Our faculty, full-time and part-time, serve as mentors and coaches to our students, and resources for our community.
+We believe our connection with our students is a lifelong one.

-Our program's greatest strength is its dedicated faculty who possess a balance of professional experience with academic credentials.
-We offer students a selection of undergraduate majors and minors and a MBA with specializations.
+Our programs' greatest strength is its dedicated faculty who possess a balance of professional experience with academic credentials.
+We offer students a selection of undergraduate majors and minors, a Master of Arts in Innovation and Entrepreneurship (MAIE), a Master of Business Administration (MBA) with optional specializations and a Doctorate in Business Administration (DBA) with specializations.
 Additionally, we reach students worldwide through online learning and international partnerships.
-We are continually exploring new opportunities to spread the mission of Concordia University Chicago.
+On an ongoing basis we explore new opportunities to spread the mission of Concordia University Chicago and the College of Business.

-As College of Business faculty, we understand the need to exemplify what we teach, supporting our students to serve their organizations by teaching them to think critically and serve ethically.
-We have targeted key initiatives, as part of our strategic planning process, for this year.
-These initiatives include, but are not limited to: continuing our work toward achieving ACBSP accreditation, beginning a comprehensive undergraduate program review, growing our new DBA program, launching new faculty professional development initiatives such as Café, developing new MBA and BA/BS minors, majors, and specializations, building the Center for Innovation and Entrepreneurship, and expanding our Speaker Series.
-We also continue our efforts on creating a culture of assessment.
+We understand the need to exemplify what we teach, supporting our students to serve their organizations by encouraging them to think critically and serve ethically.
+Each year, through our strategic planning process we target new initiatives and set goals and objectives.
+These initiatives include, but are not limited to: continuing our work toward achieving ACBSP accreditation for our MBA program, completing a comprehensive undergraduate program review that includes developing a new undergraduate core curriculum, expanding the reach of our DBA program, launching the MAIE, designing new faculty professional development initiatives, reviewing our UG majors for relevancy, building the Center for Innovation and Entrepreneurship, and expanding our Speaker Series.
+We also continue our efforts of creating a culture of assessment.
+Most importantly, we stay focused and grounded on achieving the Vision and Mission of both the University and the College.